-- Advanced-technology vehicles can significantly reduce emissions of air toxics and smog-forming pollutants from Maine cars and light trucks.
-The current generation of hybrid-electric vehicles-such as the Toyota Prius and the Honda Civic-are approximately 90 percent cleaner than the average vehicle on sale in Maine today.
-Clean gasoline-powered vehicles with state-of-the-art emission-reduction technology, like the popular all-wheel drive Subaru Legacy Outback, are now being manufactured that attain similar air toxics and VOC pollution reductions. - Advanced-technology vehicles can also reduce Maine's emissions of greenhouse gases, which cause global warming.
-Vehicles that take advantage of the benefits of hybrid-electric motors and other advances in automotive technology can produce about one-third less global warming-inducing carbon dioxide per mile than conventional vehicles. - Advanced-technology vehicles can enhance Maine's energy security by improving fuel efficiency or by using alternative fuels such as natural gas, electric power or renewably generated hydrogen.
+- Advanced-technology vehicles can significantly reduce emissions of air toxics and smog-forming pollutants from Washington cars and light trucks.
+The current generation of hybrid-electric vehicles-such as the Toyota Prius, the Ford Escape and the Honda Civic-are much cleaner than the average vehicle on sale in Washington today (p.
+16).
+Clean conventional vehicles with state-of-the-art emission-reduction technology are now being manufactured that attain similar air toxics and VOC pollution reductions (p.
+19). - Advanced-technology vehicles can also reduce Washington's emissions of greenhouse gases, which cause global warming.
+Vehicles that take advantage of the benefits of hybrid-electric motors and other advances in automotive technology can produce about one-third less global warming-inducing carbon dioxide per mile than conventional vehicles (p.
+21). - Advanced-technology vehicles can enhance Washington's energy security by improving fuel efficiency or by using alternative fuels such as natural gas, electric power or renewably generated hydrogen.

-Several types of advanced-technology vehicles are "ready to roll," yet availability of these vehicles in Maine is limited.
+Several types of advanced-technology vehicles are "ready to roll," yet availability of these vehicles in Washington is limited.

 - Hybrid-electric vehicles: About 85,000 hybrid-electric vehicles were sold in the U.S. in 2004, an increase of 63 percent over the previous year.
-As many as 60 percent of potential vehicle buyers surveyed stated that they would consider buying a hybrid, yet Maine auto dealers report waiting lists of 6 to 18 months for the popular Toyota Prius hybrid. - Clean conventional vehicles: Thirteen automakers now manufacture vehicles that meet rigorous partial zero emission vehicle (PZEV) emission standards.
-Some vehicles like the Ford Focus and Subaru Legacy Outback are available in Maine, yet many PZEVs have been made available only to consumers in states that have adopted the Cleaner Cars program. - Natural gas vehicles: More than 140,000 natural gas vehicles are currently on American roads in a variety of styles and configurations.
-Yet, only one automaker is thus far offering them for sale to the general public. - Other types of vehicles-such as battery-electric vehicles, "plug-in" hybrids and hydrogen fuel-cell vehicles-also show the potential for significant environmental benefits, but will require further research and development before they become commercially feasible on the broad automobile market.
+As many as 60 percent of potential vehicle buyers surveyed stated that they would consider buying a hybrid, yet Washington auto dealers report waiting lists of six months for the popular Toyota Prius hybrid (p.
+17-18). - Clean conventional vehicles: Thirteen automakers now manufacture vehicles that meet California's rigorous partial Zero Emission Vehicle (PZEV) emission standards.
+However, many of these vehicles have been made available only to consumers in states that have adopted the Clean Cars program (p.
+21-23). - Natural gas vehicles: More than 130,000 natural gas vehicles are currently on American roads in a variety of styles and configurations.
+Yet, only one automaker is thus far offering them for sale to the general public (p.
+25-26). - Other types of vehicles-such as battery-electric vehicles, "plug-in" hybrids and hydrogen fuel-cell vehicles-also show the potential for significant environmental benefits, but will require further research and development before they become commercially feasible on the broad automobile market.